-- "Take", which is prohibited for all marine mammals under the Marine Mammal Protection Act (MMPA) unless specifically permitted or authorized, is defined as to "harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" under the MMPA (16 U.S.C. §1362).
-Similarly, "take" of protected species is prohibited under the Endangered Species Act (ESA) unless permitted, and is defined as "to harass, harm, pursue, hunt shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (50 CFR § 17.3). - "Take" in the wind energy development context typically refers to "incidental" take, i.e., take that is an unintentional consequence of lawful wind energy development activities, and is limited to harassment.
-"Harassment" is defined as any act of pursuit, torment, or annoyance which has the potential to injure or has the potential to disturb by causing disruption of behavioral patterns (16 U.S.C. §1362). - The process of authorizing "incidental take" by federal agencies aims to limit harmful effects of human interactions with marine mammals.
+- "Take" is defined as "harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" by the Marine Mammal Protection Act (MMPA; 16 U.S.C. §1362) and is prohibited for all marine mammals, unless specifically permitted or authorized. - Similarly, "take" of protected species is prohibited under the Endangered Species Act (ESA) unless permitted, and is defined as "to harass, harm, pursue, hunt shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (50 CFR §17.3).
+"Take" in the wind energy development context typically refers to "incidental" take, i.e., take that is an unintentional consequence of lawful wind energy development activities, and is limited to harassment.

+"Harassment" is defined as any act of pursuit, torment, or annoyance which has the potential to injure or has the potential to disturb by causing disruption of behavioral patterns (16 U.S.C. §1362).
+The process of authorizing "incidental take" by federal agencies aims to limit harmful effects of human interactions with marine mammals (see What marine mammal-related permits, approvals and authorizations do offshore wind developers get?).
 Authorizations only occur if take is determined to have negligible impacts on stocks or populations.

 The Marine Mammal Protection Act (MMPA) prohibits "take" of marine mammals unless specifically permitted or authorized and lays out a system for allowable take in certain situations determined to have negligible impacts on stocks or populations (see What federal and international environmental laws protect whales?).
-"Take" is defined under the Marine Mammal Protection Act (MMPA) as to "harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" (16 U.S.C. §1362).
+"Take" is defined under the MMPA as to "harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal" (16 U.S.C. §1362).
 Similarly, "take" is also prohibited under the Endangered Species Act (ESA) in the case of listed species unless permitted or exempt, and is defined as "to harass, harm, pursue, hunt shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct" (50 CFR § 17.3).
 Take does not necessarily mean that an animal is injured or killed.
 "Take" can be lethal or nonlethal and can be intentional (e.g., subsistence hunting, tagging during research activities) or "incidental" (e.g., unintentionally occurring as a result of some other lawful activity, such as vessel collision, fisheries bycatch, sound-related disturbance resulting from military exercises, etc.).
-Incidental takes are defined as unintended (but not unexpected) takes70 and may be authorized if the federal agency finds that:
+Incidental takes are defined as unintended (but not unexpected) takes109 and may be authorized if the federal agency finds that: